borgmatic-collective/borgmatic/docs/how-to/extract-a-backup.md

 This extracts the configuration file from the latest archive in the repository `repo.borg` to `/tmp/etc/borgmatic/config.yaml`, assuming that the only configuration file used to create this archive was located at `/etc/borgmatic/config.yaml` when the archive was created.

 Note that to run the `config bootstrap` action, you don't need to have a borgmatic configuration file.
-You only need to specify the repository to use via the `--repository` flag, borgmatic will figure out the rest.
+You only need to specify the repository to use via the `--repository` flag; borgmatic will figure out the rest.

 If a destination directory is not specified, the configuration files will be extracted to their original locations, silently **overwriting** any configuration files that may already exist.
 For example, if a configuration file was located at `/etc/borgmatic/config.yaml` when the archive was created, it will be extracted to `/etc/borgmatic/config.yaml` too.
-This is in line with the `extract` action, which extracts files to their original locations by default.

 If you want to extract the configuration file from a specific archive, use the `--archive` flag: